opendri/opendri.github.com/guide/chapter5.md

 layout: guide
 navgroup: guide
 group: guidechapter
 title: 5.
-Implementation
+Piloting
 excerpt: "xx"
 abstract: "Field Guide"
 ---
 {% include JB/setup %}

-# 5. Implementation
+# 5. Piloting
 OpenDRI team identifies consultants to partner with client on a campaign to collect, co-map, cleanse, and analyze new data around the DRM cycle, and to prepare existing data for release.
 Work includes:

+* Top-Down Collation of Data from government an other partners into a common data catalogue.
+* Bottom-up Collection of Exposure Data through community mapping
+* Deployment of an Impact Modeling Tool, the first step towards risk modeling.

 ## Objective